lovato/docs/Python27dojo.md

 ### Concepts to understand

 - Pip & http://pypi.python.org
-  - Pip used to install itself?
+  - Pip used to upgrade itself?
   - Pip install libs or software?
+Or both?
+  - What is the difference between a lib and a software?
 - Line prompt coding, bpython, ipython, dreampie, and so on...

 ![Python](images/cmdpython.png)